Rheumatoid Arthritis (RA): 5 Things to Know

 Many people do not understand that there is a distinct difference between your rheumatoid arthritis and the osteoarthritis they often hear about.
 You have an autoimmune disease that can occur at any age.
 The typical arthritis that your grandmother may have had developed due to wear and tear on the joints after many years of use.

 It is important for those around you to understand the seriousness of your disease.
-Do not be afraid to explain your symptoms, that may include:
+Do not be afraid to explain your symptoms, may include:

 - Fatigue, weight loss or fever